Retirement Agreement for a Tenured Faculty Member

 Eligibility to participate in the DePauw Voluntary Employee Benefit Association (VEBA) which acts as a post retirement medical spending account and allows for use of the DePauw contributions and investment earnings designated for the employee for qualifying medical expenses.

 Continuation after retirement for eligible dependents to obtain tuition remission benefits (free tuition at DePauw, and substantially reduced tuition for enrollment at a college participating in the GLCA tuition remission exchange program).

 Certain eligibility for employee and eligible dependents to participate in healthcare insurance options.

 Employees who retire before their 65th birthday

 After retirement and until the month before turning 65, the retiree and eligible dependents will be able to purchase group health insurance through DePauw’s group health insurance plan at the pre-65 retiree rate.
-(In 2007-2008 this rate is similar to the active employee premium rate; check with Human Resources for the current rates.)

 Beginning in the month in which the retiree turns 65, Medicare becomes the primary health insurance coverage and the retiree may purchase secondary health insurance coverage through DePauw's group health insurance plan at the post-65 retiree rate which includes a defined contribution amount by DePauw for the retiree and eligible dependents.
 This benefit will continue until June 30, 2030, plus one additional full year for each year or fraction thereof in which the employee retires before the 65th birthday.
 The retiree and/or eligible dependents will be responsible for the balance of all insurance premiums for secondary health insurance coverage.
 After that time, the retiree and/or eligible dependent will be responsible for all costs related to their health insurance coverage.
 However, the retiree and/or eligible dependents will be able to remain on the DePauw group plan at the group rates.